Email newsletter subscribers sign up & then click a link to opt-in

-Email marketing is one of the best ways to engage with visitors and convert them to subscribers and potential customers.
-However before they can receive your Newsletter emails, they have to subscribe by using the double opt-in method.
+Email marketing is one of the best ways to engage your site visitors and convert them to subscribers and potential collectors.
+However, before they can receive your Newsletter emails, they subscribe by using the Double Opt-In method.

-Using double opt-in is a safety catch that requires subscribers to click a link to confirm their wish to join the email list.
-This keeps bogus emails and spamtrap addresses off your list.
+Double Opt-In is a safety catch requiring subscribers to click a link to confirm their wish to join your email list.
+This keeps bogus emails and spam-trap addresses off your list.

-You can learn more about our founder Clint Watson’s experience in this blog post: Enhance Your Email Art Marketing with Double Opt-In.
-An interesting true story.
+You can learn more about our founder Clint Watson’s true story experience in this blog post: Enhance Your Email Art Marketing with Double Opt-In.

 When someone subscribes to your email newsletter, they are opting-in to your list, giving you permission to email them.

 Double Opt-in is turned on by default on all FASO accounts.

 Then and only then, they're added to your newsletter subscriber list.

 NOTE: The opt-in email will come from [email protected] with your newsletter name in the "From" field.

 There is no way to re-send the opt-in email to pending subscribers.
 (If there were, FASO would take the chance of someone repeatedly sending it and being labeled as spam; maybe that person had changed their mind or someone else tried to sign them up for the newsletter.)